lkalousis/PMTCalib-1/README.md

-# PMTCalib
-A framework for photomultiplier tube (PMT) calibration
+# PMTCalib : A framework for photomultiplier tube (PMT) calibration

 More details to be added soon !!!

-Leonidas N. Kalousis,
+Leonidas N. Kalousis
 leonidas.kalousis@iphc.cnrs.fr